Woodard v. Navient Solutions, LLC et al.

 The Covered Student Loan or Loans on which Class Members are a borrower or a co-borrower are listed on Exhibit 1 to the Notice.

-• The Settlement Class will not include persons who timely and validly request exclusion.
+• The Settlement Class will not include persons who timely and validly requested exclusion.

-Second, if you remain in the Settlement Class, you must decide whether to object to any part of the proposed settlement by filing a written objection with the District Court.
-You must file any objection you decide to make on or before November 8, 2023.
+To remain in the Settlement and object to any part of the Settlement by filing a written objection with the District Court, you must have filed and properly served any objection you decided to make on or before November 8, 2023.

-• If you do nothing, you will remain a member of the Settlement Class.
-As a member of the Settlement Class, you will automatically receive certain (non-cash) benefits of the settlement in the form of confirmed discharge of your Covered Loan or Loans, each of which will be deemed to have been discharged in bankruptcy as to each borrower that received a discharge in a bankruptcy case, with no further amounts due for principal, interest, fees and otherwise.
-To be eligible for potential payment of any amounts listed in the Damages column on Exhibit 1 to the Notice, you will need to submit a Claim Form by no later than November 13, 2023.
-If you do not submit a Claim Form by November 13, 2023, you will not receive any payments under the settlement.
+• If you did nothing, you will remain a member of the Settlement Class.
+As a member of the Settlement Class, you will automatically receive certain non-cash benefits of the Settlement in the form of confirmed discharge of your Covered Loan or Loans, each of which will be deemed to have been discharged in bankruptcy.

-If the settlement is approved and you do not exclude yourself from the Settlement Class, then all of the Bankruptcy Court’s and District Court’s orders related to the settlement will apply to you and will prevent you from ever bringing, continuing, or participating in any other lawsuit against the Defendants with respect to the Covered Student Loan or Loans listed on Exhibit 1.
+If you did not exclude yourself from the Settlement Class, then all of the Bankruptcy Court’s and District Court’s orders related to the Settlement will apply to you and will prevent you from ever participating in any other lawsuit against the Defendants with respect to the Covered Student Loan.

-• The full terms of the proposed settlement are set forth in a written Stipulation of Settlement that is on file in the Clerk’s office and posted to the website www.WoodwardVNavient.com.
+• The full terms of the Settlement are set forth in a written Stipulation of Settlement that is on file in the Clerk’s office and posted in the Important Documents section.
 The Stipulation of Settlement provides that Navient will:

 • Forego collection of any outstanding balances (including principal, interest, and fees) on any and all Covered Student Loan or Loans listed on Exhibit 1 to the Notice.
 Under this agreement, Navient will never again attempt to collect from you any amounts on Covered Student Loan or Loans listed on Exhibit 1.
 (You do not need to submit a Claim Form in order to receive this benefit.)